 Upwork profile approval is usually complete within 24 hours.
 You could reasonably expect it to take longer during particularly busy periods.

 There’s no one single answer to how to get approved on Upwork.
 If you’re ticking all the above boxes, following all the rules, and still having your application rejected, it may be best just to try an alternative platform and have another attempt at a later date.

 In the meantime, you can work on building more skills and experience, so that you can enhance your profile on your next attempt.

 It IS worth sticking with it.
 There’s a LOT of work on Upwork, with hundreds of new gigs every single day, including plenty from household-name companies.
 One of them could be your next client.

 - For LOTS more on Upwork, and a full blueprint for launching as a freelancer, check out my Freelance Kickstarter course.
-If you sign up via this link, I will also send you a free “Pro Tips” guide for the freelance job boards.

 - Check out this article to find more tips for Upwork.